RosettaCommons/documentation/Updating-RosettaScripts.md

     ...
 ```

-You can transform it like so:
+You can transform it like so (note the move of the APPLY_TO_POSE subtags to a MOVERS section, and the addition of the `name` attribute to each.):

 ```
     ...